f-eq-ma/bdn9/README.md

 Double click on the exe file to start the program.

 To see if AHK is running, you should see a AutoHotKey icon in the lower right tray.
 It can be killed via right-click on icon or TaskManager.

 Start iTunes.
 It can be minimized and not in focus.

-Once AHK exe is running, then the following keys will be intercepted to control iTunes application.
+Now, Function keys will be intercepted by AHK.
-* F14 - iTunes back (ctl-left arrow)
-* F16 - iTunes pause/play toggle (ctl-space)
-* F17 - iTunes mini player toggle (ctl-shit-M)
-* F19 - iTunes next (ctl-right arrow)

 TODO:  Figure out how to get this exe to start automatically on Windows boot.
 Should be easy, just too lazy to Google it.